talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$applicationIds = 'applicationIds_example'; // string | Filter by one or more application ids separated by comma
+$applicationIds = 'applicationIds_example'; // string | Filter by one or more application ids separated by comma.
 $sort = 'sort_example'; // string | The field by which results should be sorted.
 Sorting defaults to ascending order, prefix the field name with `-` to sort in descending order.
 $pageSize = 56; // int | The number of items to include in this response.
 When omitted, the maximum value of 1000 will be used.
 $skip = 56; // int | Skips the given number of items when paging through large result sets.